 Having health insurance is really valuable; it provides peace of mind and protection for costs associated with diagnosis, treatment and surgery.
 But it won’t cover the everyday costs like rent, petrol and groceries while you recover.
 With insurances like income protection, if you are covered you don’t have to worry about how you’ll pay for your everyday expenses – so you can just focus on getting better.

 It’s important to make sure you have the right type and level of insurance that suits your needs.
 Some people only have life cover – but what happens if they get sick?
 How will they pay their bills while they are recovering, or if they’re unable to work again?

 Unfortunately, many people don’t realise they’re underinsured until it’s too late.

-To work out the type and level of insurance cover you need, it’s best to sit down with an expert – like one of our ASB Insurance Managers.
-But as a starting point, you should bear in mind any debts you have – things like mortgages, credit cards or personal debt.
+To work out the type and level of insurance cover you currently need, it’s best to sit down with an expert – like one of our ASB Insurance Managers.
+But as a starting point, you should take stock of your current debts – things like mortgages, credit cards or personal debt.
 Then beyond that, work out how much you and your family need, in order to continue the lifestyle you have.

 When things change – make sure your insurance does too.
 Life moves on, babies are born, houses are bought, children move away – the cover you had a year ago, might not be what you need now.

 Your cover needs may increase or decrease over time.
 Plus, the type of cover you need may also change.
 So make sure you review what you need with an ASB Insurance Manager on a regular basis.

 Changing circumstances can also put pressure on you financially.
 Whilst it is at these times that insurance is often needed most, financial pressures can make you question whether you can afford to continue your insurance.